AlvaroAlonsoFlor/shift_generator/log.md

 `` stack level too deep (SystemStackError) ``

 So, why not try to build shifts instead of generate them randomly?
+Finally I decided to fix the part that I have already built

 # TL shift pattern